ibm-cloud-architecture/refarch-data-ai-analytics/docs/index.md

 * **[data analysis](./preparation/data-understanding.md)**, which includes making sense of the data using data **visualization**.
 * **[feature engineering](./preparation/#feature-engineering)** to define the features they need to build an ML model.

-Then to **build the model**, the development environment provides the AI frameworks and helps the data scientists to select and combine the different algorithms and to tune the hyper parameters.
+Then to **[build the model](http://localhost:8000/preparation/dev-model/)**, the development environment provides the AI frameworks and helps the data scientists to select and combine the different algorithms and to tune the hyper parameters.

-The execution can be done on local cluster or can be executed, at the big data scale level, to a machine learning cluster.
+The model training can be done on local cluster or can be executed, at the big data scale level, to a machine learning cluster.

 Once the model provides acceptable accuracy level, it can be published so that it can be consumed or *infused* within an application or exposed as a service or as an autonomous agent.